The only substantial

 A pretty grim prognosis, however Basho was an exception.
 He never, not once, criticizes a woman or child, and his many verses affirming the young and female should be part of world education.

-Giving birth to love in the world she adorns herself
+love in the world she

 Here is a renku in which his follower Shiko and Basho create the experience of a man who does care about giving birth to love in the world; rather he oppresses and subordinate women:

-Vulgar words to insult the wife and daughter
+Vulgar words to insult

-All the guests sit there cold, freezing at the kotatsu
+sit there cold, freezing

 Shiko uses vulgar words to describe father’s insults.
 In a patriarchal society, verbal abuse of females is so common, it goes by unnoticed.
 Shiko, though he is a man, notices.
 His six words, with great efficiency,